Constellium: Operations

-Research centers
+Research and development

+Constellium operates three research and development centers, located in: Voreppe, France; Plymouth, Michigan; and at Brunel University of London.

 Founded in 1967, Constellium's C-TEC Technology Center is a research and development center designed to promote innovation in aluminum.
 Located in Voreppe, France, C-TEC maintains a staff of over 200 R&D technicians and engineers.
+C-TEC specializes in product and process development, product testing and technical assistance to Constellium's manufacturing facilities and customers.
 During the last 50 years, C-TEC has added more than 600 patent families and trademarks, including breakthrough innovations in aluminium alloy for aerospace, automotive, and packaging, including, high performance aluminium-lithium alloy for air-and spacecraft, high-strength aluminium alloys for structural components in the automotive industry, aluminium solutions for aerosols that can lighten products by 30 percent and high-tech aluminium profiles for hybrid motors.

 Launched in 2013, the Advanced Light Metals Processing Research Center, a collaboration between Constellium, Brunel University and Jaguar Land Rover, was opened as an innovation center dedicated to the automotive industry.
 In 2016, the partnership between Constellium and Brunel was extended with the opening of the Constellium University Technology Center (UTC), a research center for the design, development and prototyping of aluminium alloys and automotive structural components.
 In 2016, Constellium opened an additional research hub dedicated to lightweight automotive aluminium in Plymouth, Michigan.

+In 2025, Reuters reported that Constellium was testing lower-density alloys, new manufacturing processes and ways to increase aluminium recycling.
+According to Philippe Hoffmann, president of the company's Aerospace and Transportation business, tests of a wing concept using new alloys and a welding process that eliminates the need for rivets had demonstrated a weight saving of 20%.
+He also said that friction stir welding could enable greater automation in aircraft-panel manufacturing.
+Constellium was studying improved recovery of production scrap by alloy, as well as the recovery of aluminium from aircraft at the end of their operational lives.